metildachee/breakie/README.md

 # Breakie

-Breakie is a web based application that allows interaction through breakfast.
+Breakie is a web based application that builds communities through sharing breakfasts.

-## Why Breakie? / Project Goal
+## Why Breakie?
-Ever had the moment where you wish you had a quick breakfast, but no one is cooking?
+The new generation of Singaporeans nowadays rarely eat breakfast, especially during the rush hours.
+What if you could literally go next door and pick up a home made breakfast?
+Zero hassle, no time wasted.

-Ever had the thought that you made wayyyy too much breakfast for yourself?
+Ever had the thought that you made wayyyy too much breakfast for yourself just to end up throwing it away?
+Wouldn't it be great if you could share it and earn money at the same time instead?

 Sharing is caring!
-Share your breakfast with your neighbours and interact with the community at the same time!
+Exchange homemade breakfast with your neighbours and interact with the community at the same time!
 The main purpose of this project is to increase community spirits and interaction.

 ## Who should use Breakie?
 Who is Breakie's target audience?